laravel/docs/eloquent.md

     select * from `users` where `age` > 200

-#### Ignoring Global Scopes
+#### Removing Global Scopes

-In order to ignore an applied global scope while querying, you can use `withoutGlobalScope` function and passing it the intended scope.
-For example:

-    User::withoutGlobalScope(new OldScope)->get();
+If you would like to remove a global scope for a given query, you may use the `withoutGlobalScope` method:

+    User::withoutGlobalScope(OldScope::class)->get();

-If you wanted to ignore all of the applied global scopes, do as follow:
+If you would like to remove several or even all of the global scopes, you may use the `withoutGlobalScopes` method:

     User::withoutGlobalScopes()->get();

+    User::withoutGlobalScopes([FirstScope::class, SecondScope::class])->get();

 <a name="local-scopes"></a>
 ### Local Scopes